Rickyy-Sam07/PuriPy/README.md

-# puripy
+# CleansiPy

-Puripy 🧼📊
+CleansiPy 🧼📊
 Clean your data like a pro — Text, Categorical, Numerical, and DateTime — all in one package.

 🚀 Overview
-Puripy is an all-in-one Python package designed to clean and preprocess messy datasets with ease and flexibility.
+CleansiPy is an all-in-one Python package designed to clean and preprocess messy datasets with ease and flexibility.
 It supports four major data types:

 📝 Text – tokenization, stemming, lemmatization, stopword removal, n-gram generation, profanity filtering, emoji & HTML cleaning, and more.